lxqt/lxqt-build-tools/README.md

 ## Introduction

 This repository is providing several tools needed to build LXQt itself as well as other components maintained by the LXQt project.

+In LXQt 2.0.0 and later `lxqt2-` prefix is used for building with Qt6.

 These tools used to be spread over the repositories of various other components and were summarized to ease dependency management.
 So far many components, in